-Fairy Bridge, or in Gaelic, Beul-Ath nan Tri Allt (The Ford of the Three Burns) lies further along the Bay River and is where three rivers and three roads converged.
+Fairy Bridge is viewed these days as being the bridge at the old road junction near to the present junction.
+But in Gaelic it is Beul-Ath nan Tri Allt (The Ford of the Three Burns).
+It is thought to lie further along the Bay River and is where three rivers and three roads converged.
 Another Gaelic name for it is translated as "a ford for the fairies".
-Now it is commonly viewed as being the bridge at the old road junction near to the present junction.

 It has also been a renowned meeting place over the decades in the 19th century during the period of the disruption in the churches and Land Reform in the crofting community.